Geometric model for the electron spin correlation: Probability distribution for the bipartite singlet spin state

 Given that we have found a general probability distribution and an appropriate separation of the probability space that accounts for the positive and negative outcomes contributing to the spin correlation, we now explore a possible geometric explanation for this result.

-With this purpose in mind, let us take a pair of entangled spins and consider the situation in which the sign of the projection of spin 1 onto $\boldsymbol{a}$ has been determined, say $\alpha=+1$; take the $+z$ axis along this direction, and the $x$ axis perpendicular to it.
-Because the bipartite system is in the singlet state, we know for sure that the projection of the second spin onto the $+z$ axis would give -1.
-This means that the second spin lies in the lower half plane, and may form any angle $\phi$ such that $0\leq\phi\leq\pi$, with the origin of $\phi$ along the $-x$ axis and $\phi$ increasing counterclockwise.
-Conversely, if the sign of the projection of spin 1 is $\alpha=-1$, the second spin lies in the upper half plane, and may form any angle $\phi$ such that $0\leq\phi\leq\pi$, with the origin of $\phi$ along the $x$ axis.
+With this purpose in mind, let us take a pair of entangled spins and consider the situation in which the sign of the projection of spin 1 onto $\boldsymbol{a}$ has been determined, say $\alpha=+1$; for simplicity in the discussion take the $+z$ axis along the direction $\boldsymbol{a}$, and the $x$ axis perpendicular to it.
+If the bipartite system is in the singlet state, we know for sure that the projection of spin 2 onto the $+z$ axis would give -1.
+This means that spin 2 lies in the lower half plane, forming any angle $\phi$ such that $0\leq\phi\leq\pi$, with the origin of $\phi$ along the $-x$ axis and $\phi$ increasing counterclockwise.
+Conversely, if the sign of the projection of spin 1 is $\alpha=-1$, the second spin lies in the upper half plane, forming any angle $\phi$ such that $0\leq\phi\leq\pi$, with the origin of $\phi$ along the $x$ axis.
 In both cases, $A=-1$.
 (The argument is of course reversible, in the sense that the sign of the projection of spin 2 can be defined first, in which case the angle variable $\phi$ refers to spin 1.)
+In summary, any series of measurements along parallel directions gives perfect anticorrelation, $C_{Q}(\boldsymbol{a},\boldsymbol{a})=C_{Q}(\boldsymbol{b},\boldsymbol{b})=-1$.